Part 1 of 2; Hungarian translation here

 Now this claim will sound shocking to educated Westerners, but these very people are quite comfortable expressing distaste for the lower classes of their own societies even as they gush over the crude handicrafts of Third World peasants.
 But this sort of eclecticism is actually a manifestation of cultural decadence.
 Eclecticism presupposes a lack of taste, based on a lack of enculturation.
 A lack of enculturation means lack of identity with one’s own culture, an alienation from it that permits the loosening of its unity of style and the infiltration of foreign elements.

-The eclecticism of the masses, by contrast, is simply the default position of barbarians and philistines reared in multicultural consumer societies.
+The eclecticism of the masses, by contrast, is simply what one would expect from barbarians and philistines reared in multicultural consumer societies.
 Does such multiculturalism give you a genuine taste and appreciation for other cultures?
 Of course not.
 It simply makes one a consumer of dead and decontextualized cultural artifacts, which function simply as tools of social signaling.

 So, when people extol cultural eclecticism—embracing and fetishizing cultural differences—I want you to hear it as a threat to your cultural identity.
 When I hear people talking about eclecticism, I reach for my revolver.
 That’s the attitude that you should have as well.